Unusual things to do in Paris: how to discover the capital differently?

 59 Rivoli – an alternative artists’ venue

 If you’re looking for an alternative art gallery, head to 59 Rivoli.
-This amazing and unusual venue is a squat occupied by a number of artists.
-Easily recognisable by its colourful façade, 59 Rivoli is home to an eclectic art gallery: an astonishing six-storey residence where exhibitions and workshops by artists of all kinds (street art, painting, sculpture, etc.) are held back-to-back.
-Take advantage of your visit to meet the many emerging artists and young talents.
-You can take a tour of their workshops – admission is free.
+This amazing and unusual venue is a former squat now occupied by a collective of resident artists.
+Easily recognisable by its colourful façade, 59 Rivoli is home to an eclectic art gallery: a striking six-storey building where exhibitions and workshops by artists of all kinds (street art, painting, sculpture, etc.) take place continuously.
+Take advantage of your visit to meet emerging artists and young talents.
+You can also explore their workshops, as admission is free.

 59 Rue de Rivoli (75001)